Chloramphenicol (The Americans): Plot

-Philip (Matthew Rhys), Elizabeth (Keri Russell) and William (Dylan Baker) are forced to stay with Gabriel (Frank Langella) at his apartment after their exposure to glanders.
+Philip (Matthew Rhys), Elizabeth (Keri Russell) and William (Dylan Baker) are forced to quarantine with Gabriel (Frank Langella) at his apartment after their exposure to glanders.
 Elizabeth calls the Centre to drop the hit on Pastor Tim, and also calls Paige (Holly Taylor) to tell her they'll be out of the house for a few days.
 Elizabeth begins to develop symptoms, such as vomiting, as well as falling into delirium, while Gabriel is unable to stand up.

 Agent Aderholt (Brandon J. Dirden) invites Martha (Alison Wright) to dinner, which she accepts.
 She calls Philip, panicked that they may be onto her, but Philip is unable to answer due to the quarantine.
-At their dinner, Martha lies about her relationship status, claiming she is seeing a married man.
+At their dinner, Martha lies, as originally instructed by Philip, about her relationship status, claiming she is seeing a married man.
 During their dinner, Stan (Noah Emmerich) sneaks into Martha's apartment to find anything incriminating, but ends up finding nothing.

 By the next day, Gabriel and Elizabeth recover from their condition, and William allows Philip and Elizabeth to leave.
 Their state prompted Elizabeth to agree with Philip's insistence about not killing Pastor Tim, as it will affect their life with Paige, instead settling in trying to convince Tim and Alice in cooperating.
 They return home, deciding to take Paige and Henry (Keidrich Sellati) to a bowling alley.

 In Russia, Oleg (Costa Ronin) visits his father Igor (Boris Krutonog) for his brother's funeral.
 Igor informs him that the situation with Nina (Annet Mahendru) is worsening, and it is proving to be difficult in finding a way to save her.
 Nevertheless, Igor intends to try, only asking him to stay for the sake of his mother.

 Nina is moved to her former prison, awaiting her sentence.
 After dreaming of leaving Russia with Anton Baklanov (Michael Aronov), she is taken by the guards to an office to set up a transference.
 The officer informs her that her appeal was denied and her death sentence will be carried out shortly.
 As she panics, she is shot in the back of the head, dying immediately.
-After checking her, the guards carry her body out of the office.
+After checking her, the guards wrap up her body and carry her out of the office.